juiceme/pantterilasku/README.md

 # pantterilasku

-A node.js invoice/bill creation utility handy for generating and emailing PDF-formatted invoices to multiple recipients.
+A multiuser node.js invoice/bill creation utility handy for generating and emailing PDF-formatted invoices to multiple recipients.

 ## Description

 Pantterilasku automates creating invoices/bills for multiple recipients.
 There is a PDF template that is filled automatically by recipient data and itemized list of billable products/services and mailed to the recipients.

 Input data for the recipients and items are stored as JSON files.
 Web-interface enables adding items separately for each recipient.

+Pantterilasku supports multiple users, each having only view of the customers they have credentials for.

 ## Installation